kevinolega/callcentertrainingtips/_posts/2020-06-07-fix-answers.md

 If you correct it, you actually display your ability to learn from your mistakes.

-If you pretend that the mistake didn't happen and hope that the interviewer missed the mistake, guess what?
+If you pretend that the mistake didn't happen and hope that the interviewer missed the error, guess what?

 You are wrong.